Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.6.1
+- Reshaped and resized the WB-24 "EbbTide" radial aquatic engine.
+- The WB-24 "EbbTide" and WB-25 "NeapTide" aquatic engines now have thrust reversers.
+- The Guppy cab's dive computer now provides improvements to structural integrity, enabling your boats to dive up to 600 meters below the surface of Kerbin's oceans.
+Diving depth varies with planet.

 2.6.0 Water Buffalo

 When I created the Buffalo back in 2015, I had the notion that the Modular Space Exploration Vehicle system would have parts for land, sea, air, and space.
 Various updates including Buffalo Wings enabled the craft to operate in 3 of the 4 environments- until now.
 With this release, you can turn the Buffalo into a submarine with its new ballast tanks and aquatic engines and aquatic RCS thrusters.
 For more automatic control of the ballast tanks, the new Guppy Submersible Cab has a dive computer that can trim the boat and work the ballast tank vents and pumps.
 There's also some quality of life part updates too.